SixArm/sixarm-macos-setup/brew.md

 In my opinion Homebrew is better than Mac Ports.

+## Command Line Tools

+Brew works better when we first install Xcode Command Line Tools.

+Launch Xcode and install the component called Command Line Tools (see <a href=xcode.md>xcode.md</a>)

+If we don't install these, we get messages like:

+    Experimental support for using Xcode with the "Command Line Tools".

+## Path using sbin

+We got this error:

+   Warning: /usr/local/sbin is not on your path.
+You can fix this by editing ~/.bashrc

+To fix it temporarily, set the path like this:

+   PATH=$PATH\:/usr/local/sbin ; export PATH

+To fix it permanently, edit ~/.bashrc or wherever you keep your path, such as /etc/environment.

 ## Missing path

 I got a "missing path" error and some options to correct it, so I ran this: